uidaholib/main-web-redesign_draft/docs/chat-widgets.md

 Chat widgets code is in "_includes/lib-chat-widget.html" and "_includes/lib-chat-widget-spec.html".
 The `async` value is added to the script tag to improve loading time.

-The includes are added in "foot.html" by checking for te `chat-widget` front matter option.
+The includes are added in "foot.html" by checking for the `chat-widget` front matter option.